-There are two different markets discussed throughout the book.
+Two different markets are discussed throughout the book.
 One is the cash market, and the other is the derivatives market.
 The cash (i.e., spot) market is immediate.
 The spot market is utilized whenever a sale is made, payment is remitted (or credit arrangements have been secured), and the good is delivered.
 The performance of derivative security does not take place in a disassociated space.
-All derivatives are linked to an underlying instrument (e.g., stock, bond, credit portfolio, etc.).
+All derivatives are linked to an underlying instrument (e.g., stock, bond, credit portfolio).
 The value of a derivative derives directly from the value of the underlying.
-It is common to hear - "...a derivative is written against an underlying."
+It is expected to hear - "...a derivative is written against an underlying."